Stephen D. Brodie

 • Represented a U.S. bank in a workout negotiation with a nonprofit-assisted living facility, involving a $20 million letter of credit issued by the bank as a credit enhancement for a tax-exempt bond issue.

-• Represented a major bank in a private banking transaction in which the bank made two $25 million loans to an individual and certain entities he controls.
-The first was secured by a pledge of membership interest in three entities that own properties in Brooklyn.
-The second was secured by mortgages on certain real property.
+• Represented a major bank in a private banking transaction in which the bank made two $25 million loans to an individual and certain entities he controlled.
+The first was secured by a pledge of membership interest in three entities that owned properties in Brooklyn.
+The second was secured by mortgages on certain other real property.

 • Represented a major U.S. commercial bank in a $150 million revolving loan facility to a real estate holding company supported by a guaranty from its parent, a religious corporation.